 Here’s a plot showing file size on the vertical axis, and months until break even on the horizontal axis.
 Under about 100k, Glacier makes no sense.

 I suspect there are errors in my math.
-Please edit on GitHub or e-mail me with corrections.
+Please e-mail me with corrections.